Ultimate Guide to Sync OneDrive in Windows 10

 Step 5.
 Click “Start Sync” in the lower right corner to execute your backup task.

 ✎Note: Under “Settings”, you can enjoy “File Filter” and enable “Email Notification”.
-You can also set automatic backup with the “Scheduled Backup” feature.
+You can also set automatic sync with the “Scheduler” feature.

 The contents above have shown how to sync OneDrive in Windows 10.
 No matter you want to sync OneDrive to a local computer or sync OneDrive to other cloud storage, you can find the corresponding steps.

 By the way, besides the cloud to cloud sync and backup feature, CBackup also provides a PC cloud backup service, if you meet any problem when using OneDrive to protect your computer, you can use CBackup as a OneDrive alternative to backup and protect your computer data remotely and securely.